VostanieKotov/SQL-Window-functions/README.md

 *This project is made to practice using SQL window functions on PostgreSQL*

-*My coclussion about window functions*
+*My observation regarding window functions*

-*The key benefit of using WF is that it does not output single line summaries for aggregate data.
+*The key benefit of using WF is that it does not output single line summaries for aggregated data.
 This means that when we execute a query, WF will produce all lines with an additional column for our aggregation.*